publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ---

-## Criteria  for codebase stewardship
+# Criteria  for codebase stewardship

-These are the criteria for codebase stewardship used before and after the 'Assess' phase in the [codebase stewardship lifecycle](/lifecycle.md)
+These are the criteria for codebase stewardship used before and after the 'Assess' phase in the codebase stewardship lifecycle.

 * Community
 * Community potential